Utility Function

 Summary

-- Utility function is a subjective measure of satisfaction
+- The utility function is a subjective measure of satisfaction.

-- Every individual could have different utility functions
+- Every individual may have a different utility function.

 Comments